 Although he doesn’t have a strong friend group, everyone knows him, and he has godlike status.

-Kids talk about how tough he is.
+Kids talk about how tough and athletic he is.
 They say he is incapable of pain.
 They see him walking around with his headphones in, not really talking to people, and it has created an idea that he is so cool that he doesn’t need anyone else.
 He has a mystique to him.

 You all, he is listening to Eragon on audiobook.